Ron Heller (offensive tackle)

-Ronald Ramon Heller (born August 25, 1962) is an American football coach and former offensive tackle, who played twelve seasons in the National Football League for the Tampa Bay Buccaneers, Philadelphia Eagles and Miami Dolphins.
-Heller is the former assistant offensive line coach for the New York Jets of the National Football League (NFL), a position he assumed in February 2013 to January 2016.
+Ronald Ramon Heller (born August 25, 1962) is an American football coach and former offensive tackle, who played twelve seasons in the National Football League (NFL) for the Tampa Bay Buccaneers, Philadelphia Eagles and Miami Dolphins.
+Heller is the former assistant offensive line coach for the New York Jets of the NFL, a position he assumed in February 2013 to January 2016.

 Playing career

-As a football player, Heller, a graduate of Penn State was chosen by the Tampa Bay Buccaneers in the fourth round of the 1984 NFL Draft, where he played offensive tackle.
+As a football player, Heller, a graduate of Penn State was chosen by the Tampa Bay Buccaneers in the fourth round of the 1984 NFL draft, where he played offensive tackle.
 He was traded to the Seattle Seahawks who in turn traded him to the Philadelphia Eagles for a fourth round draft pick.

 The 6-foot-6, 290-pound Heller started all but one game for the Eagles at right tackle in 1988.
 Overall, he played in 75 regular season contests for Philadelphia, at both right and left tackle.
 After missing one game in his first season with the team, he didn't miss another until he was sidelined for four games in 1992 due to a foot injury.
 Following the 1992 season, Heller signed with the Miami Dolphins and played three seasons with them before a knee injury forced him to retire.